Why do Astronauts Wear White Space Suits?

 Humans need to consume oxygen to survive in space, and a common misconception is that the spacesuits worn by astronauts are pressurized with oxygen.
 However, this isn’t the case.
 Instead, the spacesuits are fitted with an oxygen-inlet valve and water-cooling system.

-See also Can Humans Evolve to Live In Space?
+See also Can a Normal Person to Go to Space?

 The oxygen-inlet valve is used to connect the suit to an onboard supply of liquid oxygen.
 The water-cooling system is designed to strip out the water vapor from inside the spacesuit.
 The spacesuit is also fitted with a carbon dioxide removal system.